Idzikowski-Casey/xdd_docs/README.md

-## xDD Website
+## xDD Document Linking

-A prototype pretty interface to the xDD API
+A simple interface for linking terms in unstructured data by harnessing the power of xDD.

 ## Development workflow